 If you have an active infection, your doctor will probably prescribe antibiotics.

-In addition to medications, there are several techniques you can use to relieve vertigo.
+In addition to taking medications, there are several techniques you can use to relieve vertigo:

 If your vertigo continues for a long time, physical and occupational therapists can teach you exercises to help improve balance.

-Note: Vertigo can interfere with your ability to operate a car or other machinery safely.
-You should make other arrangements until it is safe to drive again.
+Vertigo can interfere with your ability to operate a car or other machinery safely.
+You should make other arrangements until it’s safe to drive again.

-If your symptoms have not improved after several months, your doctor may want to order additional testing to rule out other conditions, if he or she has not already done so.
+If your symptoms haven’t improved after several months, your doctor may want to order additional tests to rule out other conditions if they haven’t already done so.

-Most patients have only a single episode of labyrinthitis.
+Most people only have a single episode of labyrinthitis.
 It rarely becomes a chronic condition.

 Written by: Ann Pietrangelo